How to Rent a Car in Italy: Complete Guide for Travelers

 Most rental companies will wait up to one hour after your scheduled pick-up time.
 After that, your booking may be canceled, and you might need to rent again at current rates.

-If you booked through Rentcars and know you’ll be late, you can reschedule or request a refund as long as you notify them at least 48 hours in advance.
+If you booked through DiscoverCars and know you’ll be late, you can reschedule or request a refund as long as you notify them at least 48 hours in advance.

 Does Renting for Longer Mean a Lower Daily Rate?